-- Library, the Computer Resource Center and other University technology services. - FOCUS program credits and credit by examination (nonrefundable): \$75 application fee; \$130 per credit. - Engineering Fee \$35.00 per semester. - Applied lessons in music: \$195 per credit. - Professional Development Certification Fee: A \$300 fee is assessed to students who enroll in Student Teaching, either undergraduate or graduate level, as required by the State of Washington. - Graduation Fee: A \$50.00 nonrefundable graduation fee is assessed each time a student applies for graduation.
+- Library, the Computer Resource Center and other University technology services. - FOCUS program credits and credit by examination (nonrefundable): \$75 application fee; \$150 per credit. - School of Engineering Program Fee (nonrefundable) \$35.00 per semester. - Applied lessons in music: \$195 per credit. - Professional Development Certification Fee: A \$300 fee is assessed to students who enroll in Student Teaching, either undergraduate or graduate level, as required by the State of Washington. - Undergraduate Graduation Fee: A \$35.00 nonrefundable graduation fee is assessed each time a student applies for graduation.